-In ’13 things we wish we knew before sailing to Indonesia’ we talk about things that can be prepared for, and other things that are just nice to know.
+In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

-We touch on subjects like navigation, stocking up, safety and communicating in a country where not everyone speaks English.
+We touch on subjects like navigation, stocking up, safety, and communicating in a country where not everyone speaks English.

 We have also consulted a few other sailors who are currently Cruising in Indonesia, and many things on the list were repeated.

-1# 21st century navigation
+1# 21st Century Navigation

+I imagine that most people are already familiar with the fantastic new practice of using satellite images to navigate by.
 But for those new to it, I want to emphasize the huge advantages it has for navigating in Indonesia.
-I would go as far as saying, it is the number 1 navigation application you can have.
+I would go as far as saying it is the number 1 navigation application you can have.

 This is especially advantageous in reef areas where the crystal clear water makes depth very defined in the images.